sorphwer/sorphwer.github.io/_posts/2020-7-25-Angular-NGRX.md

 ### Step 3: Selector

-Now the state was save in to store. here we only have one : `initialState = 0`
+Now the state was save in to store. here we only have one : `initialState.counter = 0`

 ```typescript
 //module.selector.ts